Want to add FUN to your Math block?

 Winter Writing Journals

 My Winter Writing Journals are designed to inspire students who aren’t sure what to write about!
-These prompts are printed directly onto writing pages, so students simply grab and begin writing.
+These journal prompts are printed directly onto writing pages, so students simply grab and begin writing.
 These are the perfect writing center to ease students back into stamina after a long, winter break.

 Each journal comes with 25 different prompts.
 You can print and staple together, make a booklet for each student that can be used in a Work on Writing center, as early finisher work, morning work, and more!
 And if your kids love them, there’s also a bundle for the whole year!